IAmCoder/awesome-lucid-dreams/README.md

 ## Reality Checks

 Reality checks are tests that are performed to check if you are dreaming.
+The more you practice them while awake, the more

 ### Finger Through Hand

 Try to push your index finger through the palm of the other hand.

+### How Did I Get Here

+Recall the steps that got you to your current location.

 ### Nose Pinch